How to Maximize a Desired Epidural

 The nurse or doula may adjust mom’s positions after the Foley is placed and mom is comfortable.
 Many hospitals use peanut balls to assist when with epidurals.
 The peanut ball positions may seem awkward, but most women sleep well with the ball.
-If a ball is not a viable use pillows between her knees and at her back for support.
+If a ball is not a viable use pillow between her knees and at her back for support.
 Your nurse or doula may come in to adjust her position as needed.
 She may also come in to adjust the monitors and prepare the room for delivery.

 If the mother is unable or not interested in resting she may need distractions to pass the time.
-Watching TV, massage, fluids, handholding, day dreaming, and all form of love are helpful.
+Watching TV, massage, fluids, handholding, daydreaming, and all form of love are helpful.

 Most hospitals practice ‘laboring down’.
-This means giving the mother 30-60 minutes after she is found to be complete or 10 cm, to help her bring her baby down further in to the pelvis.
+This means giving the mother 30-60 minutes after she is found to be complete or 10 cm, to help her bring her baby down further into the pelvis.
 The nurse or doula may change the mother’s position again to a gravity bearing position.

 Pushing can take longer than expected with an epidural due to the lack of sensation.
 Some women may request the epidural to be reduced to facility pushing.
-A variety of positions can be used even with an epidural, such as side lying positions, hands and knees, and even tug-of-war to assist with delivery.
+A variety of positions can be used even with an epidural, such as side-lying positions, hands and knees, and even tug-of-war to assist with delivery.

-She will need sips of fluids between pushes and even chap stick.
+She will need sips of fluids between pushes and even chapstick.
 Fan her face, lay a cool wet washcloth on her forehead, and be supportive and positive.

 Once the baby arrives focus on the baby.
 Count fingers and toes.
 Note the hair and facial features.
 Offer mom sips of fluid and something to eat once the medical team clears her to eat.

 The epidural can take 2 hours to wear off.
 Getting up to pee can be challenging and it is important to follow staff guidelines until mom feels herself.